State Bank of India

-Bank of India never sends email to obtain customer information.
-Please report
+never sends email to obtain customer information.
+Please report immediately if

-address on the address bar of your internet browser begins with
+address bar of your internet browser begins with "https"; the

 pop up window.